-Office Staff: Sheril
+Office Staff: Kris

-The Phoenix front office staff are there to schedule, or reschedule appointments, bill your insurance company, if any, give messages to your counselor, and all the other tasks needed to help make the office run smoothly and efficiently.
+The Phoenix front office staff is there to schedule, or reschedule appointments, bill your insurance company, if any, give messages to your counselor, and all the other tasks needed to help make the office run smoothly and efficiently.

-They also track which counselors are credentialed with specific insurance companies and each counselor's clinical specialities.
+They also track which counselors are credentialed with specific insurance companies and each counselor's clinical specialties.
+Any questions, Kris is the first one to ask! |

 Our Counselors

-All of the counselors at the Phoenix Offices, LLC hold valid licenses as issued by the Washington State Department of Health and maintain their own separate business within this organization.
+All of the counselors at the Phoenix Offices, LLC hold licenses as issued by the Washington State Department of Health and maintain their own separate business within this organization.

 Stephen T. Wilson, MSW, Ph.D